 Charges for rental or purchase of wheelchairs, braces, crutches, etc. must be on the bill of the supplying firm, giving a description of the item rented or purchased, the date, the charge, and the patient's name.
-A statement from the attending Physician or Allied Health Provider that services were Medically Necessary may also need to be filed with these bills.
+A statement from the attending Physician or Allied Health Provider that services were Medically Necessary must also be filed with these bills.